 Knowing someone who has survived a stroke is a real wake up call.
 While some people die, many people technically live, although a stroke can render an individual into a vegetative state.
 Most people are unable to move on one side of the body, speak without slurring, are unable to swallow-and drool as a result, unable to communicate, and an innumerable combination of other disabilities.
 Sometimes, with therapy, a person can regain physical abilities torn away by the stroke.
 However, most people have lingering and permanent effects to contend with throughout life.
 Also, the process to reach an individual's full recovery potential can take years, is extremely costly, and terribly frustrating.

-Hopefully, by now the reality regarding the importance of lowering high cholesterol is becoming scarily apparent.
+Hopefully, by now the reality regarding the importance of is becoming scarily apparent.
 If not, consider the effects dying, or suffering a debilitating stroke, will have on loved ones.
 Children will grow up without a parent; parents will miss monumental milestones in a child's life.
 Grandchildren will have to depend on pictures and memories to know a grandma or grandpa.
 Friends will mourn the loss, and gather to reminisce, until life moves on, and the memory is delegated to the anniversaries of special events, or a trip down memory lane.

 Instead, make the effort to stick around and remain more than a melancholy memory.
 Finally, do not risk leaving friends and family the responsibility of taking care of a disabled loved one, when medical science can prevent a catastrophe from happening in the first place.